PVC Pipes: Schedule 40 VS 80

 Is PVC cheaper than wood?

-PVC and other composites often cost more than wood deckings as they are high-performance products.
+PVC and other composites are high-performance products and often cost more than wood deckings.
 Wood deckings vary depending on the application, but PVC is still significantly more expensive than wood.

 Are PVC pipes UV resistant?

-UV light radiations cause the outer part of the PVC pipe to show variations in color.
-However, the color change is meager and doesn’t leave and long-lasting damage to the pipe.
+UV light radiations cause the outer part of the PVC pipe to show color variations.
+However, the color change is meager and doesn’t leave long-lasting damage to the pipe.
 The visible color change is called UV discoloration.

 What is the life expectancy of PVC pipes?